MichaelWalker-git/AlgorithmsDataStructures/30DaysOfCoding/PalindromeNumber.md

     then xRev = xRev multiplied by 10 else
-    xRev now equals (x divided by 10) x = parseInt(x/10) // parses a string argument and returns an integer of the specified radix
+    xRev now equals (x divided by 10) x = parseInt(x/10) // parses a string argument and returns an integer of the specified radix;
+      // translation: if x is less than 0; makes it 0

 test if xCopy(original number) === xRev